averieyy/aarsoppgave-25/README.md

 This is a website for sharing speedruns, just like [speedrun.com](https://www.speedrun.com).

+My goal for this project was to have members create games and categories, to which others could submit speedruns.
+I wanted administrator roles for each game, so that speedruns have to be verified before they're shown in the listings.

 It consists of two parts:

 - The web server using Node.js with SvelteKit & Typescript
 - The database using PostgreSQL

 ## Installation